Schinzel/wise-crowd-data-generator/doc/tasks/task_phase_5.md

 ### Deliverables
 - WiseCrowdDataGenerator main orchestrator class
+- ILog interface for output handling
+- SystemOutLog default implementation
 - Integration with all existing generators
 - File dependency handling using FileDataParser
 - Progress reporting with timing

 ### Acceptance Criteria
+1. Create ILog interface with writeToLog(message: String) method
+2. Create SystemOutLog class implementing ILog that writes to System.out
-1. WiseCrowdDataGenerator takes DataGenerationConfig as constructor parameter
+3. WiseCrowdDataGenerator takes DataGenerationConfig and ILog as constructor parameters
+4. ILog defaults to SystemOutLog() for backward compatibility
-2. Single generate() method orchestrates complete pipeline
+5. Single generate() method orchestrates complete pipeline
-3. Generates all 5 files in correct dependency order
+6. Generates all 5 files in correct dependency order
 4. Uses FileDataParser to read intermediate files for dependent generators
 5. Creates output directory if it doesn't exist
 6. Detailed progress feedback with step numbers, descriptions, timing, and warning counts
+7. All progress messages use ILog interface instead of direct println()
-7. Fail fast error handling with partial file cleanup
+8. Fail fast error handling with partial file cleanup
 8. Collect and report errors from DataGenerationService after each step
 9. Display warning summary at end if any errors were collected
 10. Integration with DataGenerationService for each generator
-9. Comprehensive unit tests with mocked components
+11. Comprehensive unit tests with mocked components and TestLog for output verification
-10. Integration test generating actual files with small dataset
+12. Integration test generating actual files with small dataset
-11. Error reporting tests verify warning collection and display
+13. Error reporting tests verify warning collection and display

 ### Task Summary (to be completed by AI)

+## Phase 5 - Task 7 - Update README with Usage Examples
+Update the main README.md file to include basic usage documentation for the completed data generation system.

+### Description
+Add a simple usage section to the README explaining the purpose, generated files, and how to run the data generator.

+### Content to Add
+- Brief purpose statement
+- List of 5 generated files with descriptions
+- Basic usage example showing how to generate data

+### Deliverables
+- Updated README.md with usage section

+### Acceptance Criteria
+1. Add "Usage" section to README.md
+2. Explain purpose: generates mock data for WiseCrowd platform
+3. List all 5 generated files (asset_data.txt, price_series.txt, users.txt, transactions.txt, user_holdings.txt) with brief descriptions
+4. Show basic code example of how to generate data
+5. Keep existing content (code standards links, project description links)
+6. Simple and concise - no advanced scenarios or troubleshooting

+### Task Summary (to be completed by AI)

-## Phase 5 - Task 6 - Integration Testing & Final Verification
+## Phase 5 - Task 8 - Integration Testing & Final Verification
 Create comprehensive integration tests and verify the complete data generation pipeline works end-to-end.

 ### Description